An infinite class of quantum codes derived from duadic constacyclic codes: Introduction

-Our proposed quantum codes are derived from duadic constacyclic and cyclic codes over the quaternary field, which are defined similarly to conventional duadic cyclic codes but offer more freedom in the selection of their defining sets.
+Our proposed quantum codes are derived from duadic constacyclic and cyclic codes over the quaternary field.
+These codes are defined similarly to conventional duadic cyclic codes but offer more freedom in the selection of their defining sets.
 The rich algebraic structure of constacyclic and cyclic codes can be highly beneficial for the practical applications of quantum codes that are constructed this way.
-This is primarily attributed to the availability of efficient decoding and encoding algorithms for classical cyclic and constacyclic codes, along with quantum cyclic codes that can be adapted for use with our code \cite{boztas,Application1,grassl2000cyclic}.
+This is primarily due to the availability of efficient encoding and decoding algorithms for classical cyclic and constacyclic codes, along with quantum cyclic codes that can be adapted for use with our code \cite{boztas,Application1,grassl2000cyclic}.

 This paper is organized as follows.
 In Section \ref{Se:2}, we provide a review of preliminary concepts such as constacyclic, duadic, and quantum stabilizer codes, which will be used throughout the paper.
 In Section \ref{S:spliting}, we explore various scenarios under which there exists a splitting for Hermitian dual-containing duadic constacyclic codes over $\F_4$.
 Moving to Section \ref{S:quantum}, we introduce new classes of quantum codes constructed from duadic constacyclic codes.
 We also outline the generation of degenerate codes by extending splittings of shorter-length duadic codes to longer-length codes.
-Additionally, we calculate the minimum (odd-like) distance of duadic codes constructed from extended splittings, and provide numerous examples of binary quantum codes constructed using our approach.
+Additionally, we give a lower bound for the minimum odd-like distance of duadic codes constructed from extended splittings, and provide numerous examples of binary quantum codes constructed using our approach.